GalaChain/sdk/docs/integration-guide.md

 GalaChain is a Hyperledger Fabric-based blockchain platform with some key characteristics:
 - Uses REST APIs instead of RPC endpoints (not EVM-based)
-- Fast transaction finality through authority nodes
+- Fast transaction finality with authoritative nodes
 - Supports both fungible and non-fungible tokens via a single Token Contract

 ## Core Components